abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/2-Angular-Components.md

 - **Lifecycles:**
   - `constructor` : it's a method that runs when the component is created
-  - `ngOnInit` : it's a lifecycle hook that runs after the constructor and after the first `ngOnChanges` (it's a good place to put initialization logic)
+  - `ngOnInit` : it's a lifecycle hook that runs after the constructor and **after the first `ngOnChanges`**
+    - it's a good place to put initialization logic that requires the component's input properties to be set, such as fetching data from a server or initializing the component's state based on the input properties **(one time initialization logic)**
     - By the time `ngOnInit()` is invoked, the component properties will have been initialized, which is why this method is mainly used for the initial data fetch.
+So it's better to use `ngOnInit` instead of `constructor` for any initialization logic that requires the component's input properties to be set, because the input properties are not yet available in the `constructor`.
   - `ngOnChanges` : it's a lifecycle hook that runs when the input properties of the component change
   - `ngDoCheck` : it's a lifecycle hook that runs when the change detection runs (it's a good place to put custom change detection logic)
+    - It's usually used to give the component a custom way to detect changes **specially when using `OnPush` change detection strategy**, but it can also be used with the default change detection strategy to perform custom change detection logic that Angular's default change detection does not cover.
     - ⚠️ Note: it's called a lot of times, so you should avoid doing heavy computations in it to prevent performance issues
   - `ngOnDestroy` : it's a lifecycle hook that runs when the component is destroyed (it's a good place to put cleanup logic)
   - `ngAfterViewInit` : it's a lifecycle hook that runs after the view has been fully initialized (it's a good place to put logic that needs to run after the view has been initialized, **like setting up Intersection Observers or querying for elements in the view**)